AndyWendt/ubuntu-shell-pomodoro-timer/README.md

 mv pomodoro.sh /usr/local/bin/pomodoro
 ```

-Then to invoke it you would run `pomodoro`.
+Then to invoke it, you would run `pomodoro`.

 Once the countdown is finished it will display a system alert using `notify-send`